 Are you running a blog?
 Or do you want to start a new website?

-Before deciding on content for your blog or website, you should know what topics to write about.
+Before deciding on content for your blog or website, you should know the meaning of YMYL, and what topics to write about.

 YMYL topics or non YMYL topics?